Disentangling trust from cooperation: Evolution of trust as reduced monitoring in social dilemmas: Results

-We now investigate, as a function of the opportunity cost, (i) the frequency of the trust-based cooperation strategy TUC when all five strategies are possible, and (ii) the impact of adding trust-based strategies (TUC and TUD) to the pool of available strategies on the frequency of cooperation.
+We now investigate, as a function of the monitoring cost, (i) the frequency of the Trust-based Cooperation strategy TUC when all five strategies are possible, and (ii) the impact of adding trust-based strategies (TUC and TUD) to the pool of available strategies on the frequency of cooperation.

-\subsubsection{Baseline analysis: Trust is a successful strategy and promotes cooperation in the repeated Prisoner's Dilemma}
+\subsubsection{Baseline analysis: Trust-based strategies are successful and promote cooperation in the repeated Prisoner's Dilemma}

-In the top part of Figure~\ref{fig:epsilon}, which focuses on the PD, our analysis replicates previous findings \citep{han_when_2021}.
-First, increasing opportunity costs diminish the frequency of the TFT strategy (top left panel), since TFT must pay the cost of checking every round.
-Second, higher opportunity costs favour TUC compared to TFT, with TUC being the most successful strategy overall for intermediate opportunity costs in the PD.
+In the top part of Figure~\ref{fig:epsilon}, which focuses on the PD, our analysis replicates previous findings \cite{han_when_2021}.
+First, increasing the monitoring cost diminishes the frequency of the TFT strategy (top left panel), since TFT must pay the monitoring cost every round.
+Second, a higher monitoring cost favours TUC compared to TFT, with TUC being the most successful strategy overall for intermediate monitoring costs in the PD.
 Third, the inclusion of trust-based strategies (TUC and TUD) in a system that previously included only AllC, AllD and TFT leads to an overall increase in the frequency of cooperation (top right panel).
-When opportunity costs are high, the AllD strategy becomes the most prevalent, but (i) TUC remains among the most common across a wide range of opportunity costs, and (ii) the inclusion of trust-based strategies always (for the studied range of opportunity costs) increases the frequency of cooperation.
+When the monitoring cost is high, the AllD strategy becomes the most prevalent, but (i) TUC remains among the most common across a wide range of monitoring costs, and (ii) the inclusion of trust-based strategies always increases the frequency of cooperation for the range of monitoring costs studied.